churlhilyi/How-to-compile-in-Nurion/README.md

-## This repository helps instalization of several softwares at Nurion
+## This repository helps instalization of several softwares on Nurion